edamontology/edammap/docs/api.rst

-outputBadScores           ``false``                    Output matches with bad scores passableBadScoreInterval  ``0.04``   ``0.0``  ``1.0``  Defines the passable bad scores (the best bad scores) as scores falling inside a score interval of given length, where the upper bound is fixed to the bad score limit passableBadScoresInTopN   ``3``      ``0``             If a match with passable bad score would be among the top given number of matches, then it is included among the suggested matches (note that matches with any bad score are always included if ``outputBadScores`` is ``true``)
+outputBadScores           ``false``                    Output matches with bad scores passableBadScoreInterval  ``0.04``   ``0.0``  ``1.0``  Defines the passable bad scores (the best bad scores) as scores falling inside a score interval of given length, where the upper bound is fixed to the bad score limit passableBadScoresInTopN   ``3``      ``0``             If a match with passable bad score would be among the top given number of matches, then it is included among the suggested matches (note that matches with any bad score are always included if ``outputBadScores`` is ``true``) topScorePartOutlier       ``42.0``   ``0.0``           If mappingStrategy_ ``average`` is used, then each non-disabled and non-empty query part will have a corresponding score part.
+If the score of the top score part is more than the given number of times larger than the score of the next largest score part, then the entire match will be discarded.
+Only done in topic and operation branches and only when there are at least two score parts and only if the publication fulltext_, doc_ or webpage_ query part is the top score part.
+Set to a value less than 1 to disable in all cases.
 ========================  =========  =======  =======  ===========

 .. _response: